 - Unlike other institutions that charge by the program or semester, MSU Online charges by the credit (semester hour).
 Since many of our students transfer in hours from other institutions, this saves them money.
-For the 2012-2013 academic year, undergraduate courses cost $251.06 per semester hour and graduate courses are $314.27 per semester hour.
+For the fall 2013 - summer 2014 academic year, undergraduate courses cost $255.96 per credit and graduate courses are $320.75 per credit.
 (Subject to change)

 - No, distance education courses are charged by the semester hour regardless of the studentís load on campus.
 Therefore, you must pay for every semester hour of online courses you are taking.

 Do I have to be online at a certain time?

 - Online asynchronous courses do not have a scheduled meeting day and time, so students can do their coursework at their convenience.
 However, most courses have deadlines for homework and testing but when you complete these is up to you and your schedule.

 Why do online courses cost more than on-campus courses?

 - Online costs more due to the complex infrastructure required to maintain it, including Blackboard, our course delivery platform, servers, instructor training, operating license, and electronic student services.
 A search on the Internet will reveal MSU Online as one of the most affordable four-year institutions in the nation providing the service.

 Does MSU Online provide any free software support for courses?

 - Blackboard operates on software and browsers that can be downloaded free.
 In the long-term interest of keeping costs down, software requirements for courses are the studentís responsibility to purchase and maintain.
 The MSU Bookstore does offer reduced educational rates for students on all programs.
 Free supporting software can be found on Downloads link under Student Services.

 Can I use financial aid for online courses?